Chrystal Heather Ashton DM, FRCP was Emeritus Professor of Clinical Psychopharmacology at the University of Newcastle upon Tyne, England

 Newcastle upon Tyne, NE4 5PL, England, UK

-Professor Ashton is a graduate of the University of Oxford and obtained a First Class Honours Degree (BA) in Physiology in 1951.
+Professor Ashton was a graduate of the University of Oxford and obtained a First Class Honours Degree (BA) in Physiology in 1951.
 She qualified in Medicine (BM, BCh, MA) in 1954 and gained a postgraduate Doctor of Medicine (DM) in 1956.
 She qualified as MRCP (Member of the Royal College of Physicians, London) in 1958 and was elected FRCP (Fellow of the Royal College of Physicians, London) in 1975.
 She also became National Health Service Consultant in Clinical Psychopharmacology in 1975 and National Health Service Consultant in Psychiatry in 1994.

 She has worked at the University of Newcastle upon Tyne as a researcher (Lecturer, Senior Lecturer, Reader, and Professor) and clinician since 1965, first in the Department of Pharmacology and latterly in the Department of Psychiatry.
 Her research has centered, and continues, on the effects of psychotropic drugs (nicotine, cannabis, benzodiazepines, antidepressants and others) on the brain and behavior in man.
 Her main clinical work was in running a benzodiazepine withdrawal clinic for 12 years from 1982-1994.